 Institutional Rhythms and Energy Demand Working Group

-These events are organized by Dr Stanley Blue as part of the Institutional Rhythms project, see: http://www.demand.ac.uk/institutionalrhythms/ with the support of the DEMAND centre (Dynamics of Energy, Mobility and Demand), see: www.demand.ac.uk
+These events were organised by Dr Stanley Blue as part of the Institutional Rhythms project, see: http://www.demand.ac.uk/institutionalrhythms/ with the support of the DEMAND Centre (Dynamics of Energy, Mobility and Demand), see: www.demand.ac.uk